Networking & Support Resources for Leadership Projects/Activities

 Departments & Programs On Campus

-Become involved in your community and complement your education at the university through Service Learning, GEN ST 350 and other public service opportunities.
+Become involved in your community and complement your education at the university through community-engaged learning, GEN ST 350 and other public service opportunities.

-Volunteer with primary and secondary students as a tutor or mentor, learn about particular educational topics through Inner Pipeline seminars, and work on literacy projects with rural communities in Washington through Alternative Spring Break.
+Volunteer with K-12 students as a tutor or mentor, learn about particular educational topics through seminars, and work on literacy projects with rural and tribal communities in Washington through Alternative Spring Break.

 The Office of Merit Scholarships, Fellowships & Awards